This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Switching Circuit”.

 d) Limit effect

-Explanation: Threshold effect has low output signal to noise ratio.
-It contains large noise as compared to input signal to envelope detector.
+Explanation: Signal to Noise ratio is the measure of signal present with respect to the surrounding noise.
+Threshold effect has low output signal to noise ratio.
+It contains large noise as compared to input signal in envelope detector.
 In threshold effect, detection of message signal is difficult.

 8. FM stereo _________